-The global food system as a whole (farming, transportation, packing, etc.) contributes 20 to 30 percent of anthropogenic greenhouse gas emissions.
-According to the FAO, the global livestock sector accounts for 14.5 percent of anthropogenic greenhouse gas emissions.
+The global food system as a whole (farming, transportation, packing, etc.) contributes 20 to 30 percent of anthropogenic GHG emissions.
+The FAO has calculated that the global livestock sector accounts for 14.5 percent of anthropogenic GHG emissions.
 Carbon dioxide is released via soil tilling and the transport of livestock and feed grains, such as corn and soy.
 It is also released by treating livestock-feed grains with nitrogen-based fertilizers and petroleum-based pesticides.